30 AMAZING Things To Do in Cape Town

 • India Venster

-If, like me, you’re directionally challenged and unsure of which route to take, then the best thing to do is book a guided hike!
+If, like me, you’re directionally challenged, then the best thing to do is book a guided hike!
 I like this one because you can choose your own adventure and pick either an easy or an adventurous route.
+It’s also safer to go with a guide, so that’s another win.

 3. Do the Franschhoek Wine Tram